yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/universe.md

 showAsideToc: true
 ---

-A YugabyteDB universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.
+A YugabyteDB universe is a group of nodes (VMs, physical machines, or containers) that collectively function as a highly available and resilient database.

 {{< note title="Note" >}}